 Before anyone says something, I do realize that most toddlers do not need more energy!
 They usually have plenty all on their own.
-The thing that these Peanut Butter Oatmeal Energy Balls offer is a balanced snack or an option for a healthier dessert and can provide balanced fuel for those growing bodies.
-Because having easy, homemade options for snack time and treats is a definite win in my book!
+But these Peanut Butter Oatmeal Energy Balls are a balanced snack or a healthier dessert and can provide balanced fuel for those growing bodies.
+Because having easy, homemade options for snack time and treats is a definite win in my book.

 My little one has gotten into the habit of asking for a snack most nights before bedtime.
 Many nights, it’s clearly a stalling tactic and she’s not really hungry for anything other than more time to play or read.
 Other nights, she didn’t quite eat enough for dinner and she needs a little more nourishment in her body before heading off to bed.